Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Existence of Bayesian Equilibria

 for all $a'_{-i} \in N(a_{-i})$. \end{definition}

-The following result is obtained by modifying Theorem 1 of \cite{Carbonell-Nicolau/McLean:18:MOR} to our setting and can be useful for establishing the existence of Bayesian equilibria in the game $G$ with potentially discontinuous payoff functions.
-The main distinction from their setting is that we allow for rich type spaces that accommodate infinite belief hierarchies and do not require the common prior assumption.
+The following result is obtained by modifying Theorem 1 of \cite{Carbonell-Nicolau/McLean:18:MOR} to our setting and is useful for establishing the existence of Bayesian equilibria in the game $G$ with potentially discontinuous payoff functions.
+The main distinction from their setting is that we do not require the common prior assumption and allow for the belief map profile $\eta$ to be inconsistent. \begin{corollary} Suppose that Assumptions \ref{assump:basic}--\ref{assump:payoff-1} hold and $\M \ne \varnothing$.
+Furthermore, suppose that $u$ is uniformly payoff secure, and for each $i=1,\ldots,n$ and $t \in T$, the map $a\mapsto u_i(a,t)$ is upper semicontinuous on $A$.
+Then, there exists a Bayesian equilibrium in the game $G$. \end{corollary}